maresverbrugge/BORN2BEROOT/During_eval/README_eval_version.md

 ## Partitions
 - Show the partitions for this virtual machine.

-Using the command `lsblk` will display the partitions.
+`lsblk` will display the partitions.

 - Compare the output with the example given in the subject.
 Please note: if bonuses, refer to the bonus example:
 ![](../Pics/bonus_partitions.png)